-After you receive the option package:
+After receiving the option package:

-- Make sure that there is no damage to the option and no parts are missing.
+- Make sure that the option is not damaged and no parts are missing.

 The Yaskawa warranty does not include damage from shipping.
-If there is damage to the option or other parts, contact the shipping company immediately. - NOTICE Damage to Equipment.
+Contact your sales outlet if there is damage to the option or other parts. - NOTICE Damage to Equipment.
 Do not use damaged parts to connect the drive and the option.
-Failure to comply could damage the drive and option. - Make sure that the model number on the option nameplate and the model number on the purchase order are the same.
+Failure to comply could damage the drive and option. - Make sure that the model number on the option nameplate and the model number "SI-EM3" on the purchase order are the same.
 Refer to Figure 4.1 for more information. - Contact the distributor where you purchased the option or contact Yaskawa or a Yaskawa representative about any problems with the option.